-- The first section of this article examines the scambaiting community 'Artists Against 419' (AA419) and outlines their prosecution tool 'Lad Vampire'. - Chapter Two explains the 'Negobot' and 'Chatcoder' tools that the 'Perverted Justice' (PJ) movement uses. - The fourth section presents the findings of the research, focusing on the 'Internet Haganah' (IH) movement.
+- The first section of this article examines the scambaiting community 'Artists Against 419' (AA419) and outlines their prosecution tool 'Lad Vampire'. - Chapter Two explains the 'Negobot' and 'Chatcoder' tools that the 'Perverted Justice' (PJ) movement uses.

+- The third chapter is concerned with the 'Human Flesh Search Engine' (HFSE) and lays out their recent activities. - The fourth section presents the findings of the research, focusing on the 'Internet Haganah' (IH) movement.